TedMichalik/FS1/README.md

 smbclient -L localhost -U%
 ```
 Copy more config files to their proper location.
 This also puts the RFC2307 script in cron.hourly to add uidNumber
 and gidNumber to users, computers and groups added to AD.
+It runs the script and fixes the ownership of Group Policies.
 ```
 DC1/CopyFiles2
 ```